-Defect When materially detracting from the appearance of the potato When removal causes a loss of more than 5 percent of the total weight of the potato Ingrown Sprouts Ind 5 " X Internal Discoloration occurring interior to the vascular ring (such as, Internal Brown Spot, Mahogany Browning and Heat Necrosis).
-When more than the equivalent of three scattered light brown spots 1/8 inch (3.2 mm)in diameter 1 All other internal discoloration confined to the vascular ring.
-X confined to the Vascular Ring Hollow Heart or Hollow Heart When affected area exceeds that with Discoloration Of a circle 3/4 inch (19.1mm) in Diameter.
-1
+Defect Damage When materially detracting or When en removal causes a loss of 201 re than 5 percent of the total ight of the potato Ingrown Sprouts 7 X Internal Discoloration occurring interior to the vascular ring (such as, Internal Brown Spot, Mahogany Browning and Heat Necrosis).
+When more than the equivalent of three scattered light brown spots 1/8 inch (3.2 mm)in diameter All other internal discoloration confined to the vascular ring.
+X

-1 Definitions of damage and serious damage are based on potatoes that are 2-1/2 inches (63.5 mm) in diameter or 6 ounces (170.10 g) in weight.
+&lt;sup>1 Definitions of damage and serious damage are based on potatoes that are 2-1/2 inches (63.5 mm) in diameter or 6 ounces (170.10 g) in weight.
 Correspondingly lesser or greater areas are permitted on smaller or larger potatoes.

-Defect Serious Da mage

-Dolose When seriously detracting from the appearance of the potato or When removal causes a loss of more than 10 percent of the total weight of the potato

-Internal Discoloration X
+Defect When seriously detracting from the appearance of the potato Damage When removal causes a loss of more than 10 percent of the total weight of the potato Internal Discoloration confined to the Vascular Ring X Hollow Heart or Hollow Heart with Discoloration When affected area exceeds that Of a circle 3/4 inch (19.1mm) in Diameter.

-1 Definitions of damage and serious damage are based on potatoes that are 2-1/2 inches (63.5 mm) in diameter or 6 ounces (170.10 g) in weight.
+&lt;sup>1 Definitions of damage and serious damage are based on potatoes that are 2-1/2 inches (63.5 mm) in diameter or 6 ounces (170.10 g) in weight.
 Correspondingly lesser or greater areas are permitted on smaller or larger potatoes.